-Our list features romantic pairings who couldn’t take their eyes off each other right the way through to those who treated their marriage vows as a challenge to be overcome rather than a solemn oath.
+Our list of the most memorable and most famous TV couples features romantic pairings who couldn’t take their eyes off each other right the way through to those who treated their marriage vows as a challenge to be overcome rather than a solemn oath.

 Whether love conquers all, or familiarity breeds contempt, this is our list of the ten most gloriously memorable and striking couples on the box.

 June: June Whitfield